magolimbo/Deep-Learning-Colorization/README.md

-# dlcolorization
+# Reimagining Monochrome: A Deep Learning Approach to Image Colorization

-final project for the deep learning course
+Final project for the course 02456 - Depp Learning - DTU

 ## Project structure